EnigmaCurry/dry_agent/README.md

 self-hosted Docker platform. `dry_agent` provides a central location to manage all of your remote Docker contexts and services.

 This software is in development and is unstable Alpha.
+See [LICENSE.TXT](LICENSE.TXT), especially the note about this having no warranty.
+This is experimental security software that you use at your own risk.

 ## Use `dry_agent` as your Docker Workstation